Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Abstract

 \section{Abstract}

-Based on observations from the EUV Imaging Spectrometer (EIS) on board {\em Hinode}, the existence of a broad distribution of blue and red Dopplershift in active region loops has been revealed: redshifts are predominantly observed in the core of active regions, while blueshifts are observed at the edge of active regions.
-An other significant observation shows that the distribution of Dopplershifts depends on the peak temperature of formation of spectral lines.
-Using a nanoflare heating model for multi-stranded coronal loops \citep{sar08, sar09}, we reproduce the above Dopplershift observations using spectral lines covering a broad range of temperature (from 0.25 MK to 5.6 MK).
+Based on observations from the EUV Imaging Spectrometer (EIS) on board {\em Hinode}, the existence of a broad distribution of blue and red Dopplershift in active region loops has been revealed; the distribution of Dopplershifts depends on the peak temperature of formation of the observed spectral lines.
+To reproduce those observations, we use a nanoflare heating model for multi-stranded coronal loops \citep{sar08, sar09} and a set of spectral lines covering a broad range of temperature (from 0.25 MK to 5.6 MK).
 We first show that red- and blueshifts are ubiquitous in all wavelength ranges; redshifts/downflows dominating cool spectral lines (from O {\sc v} to Si {\sc vii}) and blueshifts/upflows dominating the hot lines (from Fe {\sc xv} to Ca {\sc xvii}).
-By computing the average Dopplershift, we derive a new temperature diagnostic for coronal loops: the temperature at which the average Dopplershift vanishes is the mean temperature along the coronal loop.
-In addition, the temperature estimate at the footpoints of the loop when the average Dopplershift vanishes is a lower bound of the temperature along the loop.
-To compare closely with observations, we thus model typical {\em Hinode}/EIS rasters with a spatial resolution of 1\arcsec, an exposure time of 50s and a step of 3\arcsec.
-Even if the raster reproduce the global features of up and downflows along the loop, we show that this type of raster cannot provide information on the heating mechanism.
-We also discuss the fact that observing a single spectral line can lead to false interpretation of the physical processes at play.
-For instance, an observed increased in blueshift velocity in the Fe {\sc xii} channel can indicate a cooling event (decrease of energy input).
-We also investigate the existence of coronal loops having Dopplershifts of opposite signs which could characterise a unidirectional flow along the loop: about 50\% of loops have opposite Dopplershifts at the footpoints for the spectral line closest to the mean temperature of the loop.
+These Dopplershifts are indicative of plasma condensation and evaporation.
+By computing the average Dopplershift, we derive a new temperature diagnostic for coronal loops: the temperature at which the average Dopplershift vanishes estimates the mean temperature of the plasma along the coronal loop and at the footpoints.
+To compare closely with observations, we model dense and sparse {\em Hinode}/EIS rasters at the instrument resolution.
+The temperature diagnostic provides the same temperature estimates as the model whatever the type of raster or the viewing angle.
+To conclude, we have developed a robust temperature diagnostic to measure the plasma temperature of a coronal loop using a broad range of spectral lines.

 \keywords{}